 The Organization recognizes contract revenue at an amount that reflects consideration to which the Organization expects to be entitled to in exchange for transferring goods or services to a customer.
-There is currently one type of contract that the Organization is engaged, which is based on performance reporting.
+The Organization currently does not have this type of contract that it is engaged, which is based on performance reporting.
 Due to the nature and varying performance obligations of these contracts, the timing and methods of recognizing revenue from these contracts will vary.
 All contracts recognize revenue in accordance with ASU No. 2014-09 and prior year revenues have been retrospectively adjusted.
 There was no contract revenue recorded in 2020 for any performance obligations met in the prior year.